agracio/electron-edge-js/README.md

 * Uses same codebase as `edge-js` that comes with both latest code changes from `edge` project and additional fixes and improvements available in `edge-js` project.
 * Supports majority of Electron versions.

+## Quick start

+Simple app that shows how to work with .NET Core and .NET Standard using compiled C# libraries. https://github.com/agracio/electron-edge-js-quick-start